Akawi85/autoCheck-assessment/README.md

 ### Solution 1

-##### Brief explanation of how the code works
+##### Brief explanation of how Problem Statement 1 code works
-The code works by manually downloading the sample files from the provided URL and loading them into a postgres database instance running on Airflow.
+The Sample assessment datasets were manually downloaded from the provided Links and loaded into a postgres database instance running on Airflow.

 This step is crucial as it allows for writing SQL queries to transform the data after it has been loaded to the database.
-The [transformations script](sql_scripts/query.sql) written in SQL gets the data in the required shape.
-After which the transformed data is saved to the data directory as [output_name](data/output_name.xlsx)
+The [transformations script](sql_scripts/query.sql) written in SQL gets the data in the required shape and answers the business questions.
+After which the transformed data is saved to the data directory as [output_name.xlsx](data/output_name.xlsx)

-The Entire process of loading to postgres, transforming with SQL is implemented in the python script [solution1_write_to_postgres_database](dags/scripts/solution1_write_to_postgres_database.py)
+The Entire process of loading to postgres, transforming with SQL and writing to a local file is implemented in the python script [solution1_script.py](dags/scripts/solution1_script.py)

-**Note: Some errors were observed in the sample data provided such as***
+***Note: Some errors were observed in the sample data provided such as***
-- *maturity_date Throwing an out of range for value "02/29/2023"*
+- *`maturity_date` from the `Loan_Data` dataset throws an out of range for value "02/29/2023".
+This is because february 2023 has only 28 days*
-- *A mixup in column names `Amount_paid` and `Date_Paid` for the Repayment_Data dataset*
+- *A mixup in column names `Amount_paid` and `Date_paid` for the `Repayment_Data` dataset*
 - *The requested fields `branch`, `branch_id` and `borrower_name` were not found in any of the datasets provided*

 ### Steps to replicate solution 1